 Sources told MLSsoccer.com, between the loan and transfer fee, the deal was worth around $10 million for the Uruguay international.

 Since joining Fenerbahce, Rossi has nine goals and 19 assists in 67 appearances across all competitions.
 He has 3g/5a in 650 league minutes so far in 2022-23.

 Rossi, now 24, had 48g/21a in 104 MLS appearances, including winning the 2020 MLS Golden Boot presented by Audi.
 He has four caps for Uruguay.

 Year: Summer 2008

 Transfer fee: $10 million

-Here's the first big-time MLS transfer fee abroad and the only one in the top 10 that occurred further back than three years ago.
+Here's the first big-time MLS transfer fee abroad and the only one in the top 10 that occurred further back than four years ago.

 From: Atlanta United to Al-Nassr

 Year: Summer 2020

 Transfer fee: $18 million